 \subsection{Further Analysis}

 \paragraph{Ablation Study.} Using the knowledge prefix to absorb and transfer knowledge from different kinds of code-related tasks is one of the key ideas of TransCoder.
-In this section, we conduct an ablation study to understand the effect of using knowledge prefixes.
+Here we conduct an ablation study to understand the effect of using knowledge prefixes.
 We employed a prefix with random knowledge $\theta_0$, \textit{i.e.}, with randomly initialized parameters to verify the effectiveness of the universal knowledge acquisition process on source tasks.

 As is illustrated in Table~\ref{tab:ablation}.
 We observe that using the prefix with random knowledge brings worse performance on both two kinds of knowledge transfer, particularly in defect detection.
 This further proves the capability of knowledge prefixes to leverage crucial information of code.